cuberite/users-manual/README.md

 Links to another section are automatically generated like so - `{{Section Number - Text of Link}}`.

-Although they are not styled yet, these HTML elements should be used:
+Here is a list of semantically correct and styled HTML elements for specific purposes:

  * `<p>` For Paragraphs
  * `<h4>` For Headings